idleberg/vscode-nsis/README.md

 ### Building

-As of recently, this extension contains a rudimentary build system to compile your NSIS scripts.
-To trigger a build, select *“NSIS: Save & Compile”* from the [command-palette](https://code.visualstudio.com/docs/editor/codebasics#_command-palette) or use the keyboard shortcut <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>B</kbd>.

-If you prefer working with specific compiler arguments, you can specify them in your [user settings](https://code.visualstudio.com/docs/customization/userandworkspace).
-Optionally, you can specify the path to `makensis`.
+Before you can build, make sure `makensis` is in your PATH [environmental variable](https://support.microsoft.com/en-us/kb/310519).
+Alternatively, you can specify the path to `makensis` in your [user settings](https://code.visualstudio.com/docs/customization/userandworkspace):

 **Example:**